 - Ease Of Use: Customers like that Lightspeed is easy to use and doesn’t have a high learning curve.

 - Great Customer Service: Many, myself included, find Lightspeed’s customer service to be very friendly, helpful, and happy to resolve your issues.

-- Simplicity: There are also customers who praise the simplicity of Lightspeed Restaurant’s front and back ends.
+- Simplicity: Some customers praise the simplicity of Lightspeed Restaurant’s front and back ends.

 That said, Lightspeed Restaurant isn’t without its faults.
-Some functionality is lacking and there’s a distinct lack of CRM options.
-Generally speaking, POS software doesn’t do marketing management all that well, but at least some level of mailing list integration is usually offered.
+Some functionality is lacking, and there’s a distinct lack of CRM options.
+The lack of a complete offline mode is also problematic.

-It’s pretty clear by now that despite its minor faults, I really like the simplicity and pared-down pricing model of Lightspeed Restaurant.
+It’s pretty clear by now that despite its minor faults, I like the simplicity and pared-down pricing model of Lightspeed Restaurant.
+They are also constantly expanding their feature base to match their competition and feature above-average to excellent customer service.
 It’s definitely worth giving a try.
-You might just find that you enjoy using it as much as I did.
+You might find that you enjoy using it as much as I did.
 The free trial awaits.

 Premium Restaurant POS

 Premium Retail POS